 The midlife transition is tough.
 Usually, during his white stage, a man was so busy being a father and husband that he gave up most of his friendships.
 So now he’s on his own.
 Even if that’s not true, there’s the saying that, “When days are dark, friends are few.”
-When I was going through my darkest days I used to encounter a beggar at the traffic lights on my way home every day with a sign that said exactly that.
-It cut me like a knife every time.
+Many men will come to know this during this phase.

-As an aside, the most important thing that men need to know at this time is that they’re not alone—that they’re not the only ones “failing”, or going through stuff.
+Of course, the most important thing that men need to know at this time is that they’re not alone—that they’re not the only ones “failing”, or going through stuff.
 Because that’s what men assume and that’s what keeps them stuck.
-My experience with men’s groups has shown me that when you bring men together into a group, they’ll naturally present their best side; they’ll pretend everything’s OK and they’ll act with bravado and bonhomie.
+Anyone who’s had experience with men’s groups will know that when you bring men together into a group, they’ll naturally present their best side; they’ll pretend everything’s OK and they’ll act with bravado and bonhomie.
 However, if you can provide a context for them to get serious just for a few minutes and you can get each one to tell a deeper truth about themselves, then magic happens.
 It’s as if each man recognises, with relief, that he’s not alone, that he’s not the only one with problems and challenges.
 Then they begin to open up and share and, with sharing, the healing can begin.

 The other belief that a man needs to let go of in order to successfully negotiate the grey stage is the belief that he can, and should, fix things—including himself—by himself.
 That’s not true.
 They need to find support in order to grow and change.

 A man who moves successfully through grey will finally be the man you can be with, and tolerate.
 The edges will be rounded off.
 He’ll be less one-sided.
 He’ll be more open and honest about himself, better able to talk about himself—although he may still not really have the inclination to and that’s OK.
-More detailed examples of what this looks like will be provided in Part II.
+More detailed examples of what this looks like will be provided elsewhere in this content.

 When a man has moved through grey, and if he does it with real conscious attention, he’ll be ready for black.